 Samsung and Apple are taking cues from each other every new phone cycle, so to be tempted by the Galaxy S9 and S9 Plus isn't too surprising.
 It's a nice phone too.

-If you can get past the switch to Android and handle a phone with a 6.2-inch display, the S9 Plus is our favorite phone at the moment.
-Its curved Super OLED display and rear-mounted fingerprint sensor make it pleasing in both form and functionality.
+If you can get past the switch to Android and handle a phone with a 6.2-inch display, the S9 Plus is a top phone.
+Its curved Super AMOLED display and rear-mounted fingerprint sensor make it pleasing in both form and functionality.
 You're also going to love the photos, and the fact that it's slightly cheaper than Apple's launch price.

 Samsung Galaxy S8

 It’s a cheaper phone too – partly due to the original price, and also from being on the market a few months and the cost declining.
-But few people are likely make the switch from Apple’s ecosystem to Android’s...
+But few people are likely to make the switch from Apple’s ecosystem to Android’s.

 - Read our Samsung Galaxy S8 review